Citation, DOI, disclosures and article data

 At the time the article was last revised Henry Knipe had the following disclosures:

 - Radiopaedia Events Pty Ltd, Speaker fees (past)

 - Micro-X Ltd, Shareholder (ongoing)

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Henry Knipe's current disclosures

 An incidentaloma is a radiological neologism to denote a lesion found incidentally and of dubious clinical significance.
 Although it can refer to any incidental lesion (e.g. pituitary 3, thyroid 4), it is most often used to denote an incidental adrenal lesion, which is commonly an adrenal adenoma 1.
 Colloquially, some radiologists use the term interchangeably with adrenal adenoma, although clearly its use in a report would be confusing, and should be avoided.
 Most incidentalomas are asymptomatic.

-If an adrenal adenoma is found incidentally, please refer to the Management of incidental adrenal masses: American College of Radiology white paper.
+If an incidental adrenal nodule is found, the Management of incidental adrenal masses: American College of Radiology white paper may be useful.